 The Silent flag can be used to disable the blink indication of the PFx Brick status LED when responding to this message.
 Note that it only disables the blink indication for this message-all other messages will blink the status LED as usual.
-A value of 1 disables the blink notification, all other values will show the blink indication.
+A value of 1 disables the blink notificaiton, all other values will show the blink indication.
 This flag is included so that a host can periodically poll the PFx Brick in order to maintain its connection status, without incurring visually distracting status LED blink activity.

-7.2 PFX_CMD_GET_STATUS
+4.2 PFX_CMD_GET_STATUS

 This command queries the fundamental operational state of the PFx Brick.
 Normally, the PFx Brick is running its main application firmware.
 However, the PFx Brick is designed to have its firmware upgraded in the field by the end user with a host PC application.
 This functionality requires a permanent firmware component called a bootloader.
 The bootloader resides permanently in the PFx Brick and is executed after reset or a power cycle.
 The bootloader checks to see if valid application firmware has been loaded onto the PFx Brick.
 If present, it immediately transfers execution to the application firmware.
 However, if no application firmware is present or corrupted, the bootloader continues to operate the PFx Brick in Service mode.
-This mode has just enough functionality to allow a USB host to load a new application firmware binary image.
-If successfully loaded, the PFx Brick will restart and then launch the new firmware image.
+This mode has just enough functionality to allow a USB host to load a new application firmware image.